 Imagine that you work in the HR Department of a large corporation.
-Recently, you have been facing a lot of complaints about employees 'abusing' the Internet while at work - spending time on social media, chatting and playing games instead of working.
+Since your company invested in a super high speed connection last year, you have been facing a lot of complaints about employees 'abusing' the Internet while at work - spending time on social networks, chatting and playing games instead of working.